Note: This post was first published in 2017, but has been updated.

 A woman needs her man to lead his family spiritually.
 If he doesn’t, the burden of the spiritual welfare of the family lands on his wife and it’s heavy.

-Ephesians 5:23 “For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.”
+The Bible says, “For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.”
+Ephesians 5:23.

-God designed man to be the head of the wife, to lead her spiritually as well as in other ways.
+God designed man to be the head of the wife, to lead her spiritually as well as in other ways, but the reality is that a lot of men don’t lead their families in this area.

 So, what to do if your husband is not leading your family in this area?